 The Issuer's and the Guarantors' revenues, and the conduct of their activities, are dependent on actions and decisions of regulatory and legislative bodies.
-As at 31 December 2020, 90.8% of the Fluvius Economic Group's revenues were derived from regulated activities (being the distribution of electricity and gas, public lighting and sewerage).
-At that same date, 4.6% of the Fluvius Economic Group's revenues were derived from cable television infrastructure ("CATV"), which is also regulated from a technical and customer-oriented point of view, but which is not subject to tariff regulations like the distribution of electricity and gas, public lighting and sewerage and which is, hence, currently not subject to tariff-related risks.
+As for the year 2021, 94.7% of the Fluvius Economic Group's turnover was derived from regulated activities (being the distribution of electricity and gas).
+In the same year, approximately another 3% of the Fluvius Economic Group's turnover was derived from sewerage, which is also subject to tariff regulations.
 The related risks mainly include the following: